 The media constantly portray India as a country of dirt and chaos.
 Travelers to the country often expect to see the frugal life of the local people.
 Yet this is only half true.
 They seem to be unmindful of the reality that the vibrant cities of India also offer high-end accommodations, fine dining, nightlife, and top shopping experiences.

-Some hotel rooms in Agra offer lovely views of the Taj Mahal
+A hotel room in Agra with view of Taj Mahal

 3. Indians are uneducated

 Despite the fact that India still has a large number of illiterate population, this stereotype doesn't really reflect reality.
 The Indians actually attach great importance to education.
 Even poverty-stricken families try very hard to let their kids attend the best school possible as they understand a better education is essential to a better future.
 Doctors and engineers are two of the most popular professions and a great many people have MBA or PhD qualifications.
 Besides, India boasts a large number of business schools and the government is endeavoring to offer quality higher education.